 Who are the best buyers for a house with delinquent taxes?

-The best are cash purchasers and investors who work with lien-ridden homes.
+The best are cash buyers and investors who work with lien-ridden homes.
 They usually have the money and motivation to talk to county officials regarding liens, which speeds up the sale.

 What strategies can help sell a property with delinquent taxes?

-Work up a back tax payment plan, identify cash purchasers, short sale the house, and contact county officials to learn about Ohio legislation.
+Work up a back tax payment plan, identify cash buyers, short sale the house, and contact county officials to learn about Ohio legislation.